bodeolukolu/Qmatey/README.md

 * java
 * pandoc
 * R version 3.5 or above
-* R dependencies (dependencies of packages not listed): plotme, ggplot, plotly, reshape2, ggcorrplot, ccrepe
+* R dependencies: plotme, ggplot, plotly, reshape2, and ggcorrplot.
 * If you are performing a **local BLAST**, you will require an NCBI sequencing database compiled into one directory

 ## Setting Up a Project Directory